HeatherAntwine/InventoryManagement/README.md

 time spent working on the project

 An option to provide a website link to the hardware used will be available.
 Three options for photos - initial photo, progress, finished product.
 The pattern used will also be able to be stored in the product's information.

+Current inventory levels will be another feature - including alerts that will tell the user that the supply is reaching a low level (level is set by user).
+Recommended price for the finished product will be given based upon the components of the product.
+Prices will need to be provided for parts in order to suggest a proper price but the user may modify the parts prices or add a markup for customized stamping, special requests, etc.